Copy-House/copy-house.github.io/about-copyhouse/index.md

 layout: about

 panel_banner:
-  h1: Marketing Insights
+  h1: About Us
-  p: Discover content marketing insights, advice, and downloadable resources from the specialists at CopyHouse.
+  p: We're a friendly bunch of creatives and technology specialists.
 ---